Devils

 Common Myths and Legends

-• The Hundred Names of Vile A whispered poem said to unlock forgotten powers, but anyone who speaks it in full is consumed by their own shadow.
+• The Hundred Names of Vile: A whispered poem said to unlock forgotten powers, but anyone who speaks it incorrectly on their first attempt is consumed by their own shadow.

 Historical figures

-• General Drossa of the Scorched Banner One of the few Devils to refuse Vile’s final order and survive.
+• General Drossa - One of the few Devils to refuse Vile’s final order and survive.
 Her faction led thousands to safety during the Fall’s end and now governs one of the few stable Devil enclaves.

-• Skarn Emberjaw A Devil blacksmith whose weapons were so precise they were said to “cut the sins out of a man.”
+• Skarn 'The Emberhand' - A Devil blacksmith whose weapons were so precise they were said to “cut the sins out of a man.”
 Killed in the post-Schism purges.

-• Rakel of the Last Host The Devil commander who held the last open portal against a Gaiatian counter-offensive long enough for over 3,000 civilians to flee.
+• Rakel - The Devil commander who held the last open portal against a Gaiatian counter-offensive long enough for over 3,000 civilians to flee.
 Rumored to still live in exile, burned but unbroken.

 Ideals